daisys-ai/daisys-api-python/docs/getting_started_python.rst

 it is generated over the already-established connection.

 .. code-block:: python
-   :caption: Streaming audio, HTTP method
+   :caption: Streaming audio, websocket method
    :linenos:

    from daisys import DaisysAPI